Home » Las Vegas » Las Vegas Natural History Museum tickets

 The Treasures of Egypt is all about the discovery and artifacts found in the tomb of Tutankhamun.

-The museum is both educational and entertaining and is perfect for those visiting Las Vegas with kids.
+The museum is educational, entertaining, and perfect for visiting Las Vegas with kids.

 Back to Top